UndeadZeratul/MC_IRL/README.md

 Installation
 ===
 This modpack is currently hosted on the Nincraft Launcher, with plans to publish it to the FTB and Curse Voice Launchers as well.
 - For the Nincraft Launcher, you'll first have to download the latest version [here](https://github.com/Nincraft/Nincraft-Launcher/releases).
-Run the launcher and click the modpack called "There Will Be Blood 2", and click "Launch".
+Run the launcher and click the modpack called "Minecraft: Inspired by Real Life", and click "Launch".

 Contributing
 ===